Darkle/coopcoding.com_jekyll_version/_posts/blog/2015-04-06-my-jekyll-setup-for-this-blog.markdown

 Because Github pages only supports a [few plugins](https://help.github.com/articles/using-jekyll-plugins-with-github-pages/) and I wanted to use [this](http://charliepark.org/tags-in-jekyll/) tag plugin, I had to set it up so that Jekyll built the site locally, then I pushed that built version to my [darkle.github.io repository](https://github.com/Darkle/darkle.github.io).
 Doing this manually is a bit of a pain, but I stumbled on to [this neat article](http://spinhalf.net/2015/01/04/getting-started-with-a-jekyll-blog/) about using an [Alfred](http://www.alfredapp.com/) workflow to make things faster and easier.

-Basically it allows you to create a new Jekyll post (including front-matter) with a shortcut in Alfred.
+Basically it allows you to create a new Jekyll post (including front-matter) with an shortcut in Alfred.

 My Alfred workflow shortcuts look like this: